iota-community/iotaZeroBalanceHelper/README.md

 ## What does it do?
 The goal is that the program lets unexperienced users test what could possibly cause Trinity to not show the expected balance.
 I plan to add more tests over time.
-Currently the tool can test
+The program allows to
-1. if funds on addresses of a seed were taken into custody by the Iota Foundation in late 2017.
+1. check if funds on addresses of a seed were taken into custody by the Iota Foundation in late 2017.
 If this is the case the affected funds are reclaimable.
-2. if there is any balance that Trinity might not show.
-The program will list all addresses with balance and also allows exporting the generated addresses even if no balance is found.
-While Trinity will often only show a single address if no funds are found.
-The exported addresses can be supplied to other more experienced users to check if any funds had been on these addresses.
+2. check if there is any balance that Trinity might not show.
+The program will list all addresses with balance while Trinity will often only show a single address if no funds are found.
-3. if the seed contains typo (not implemented yet)
+3. export a list of generated addresses to be tested with the online tool [iotaAddressHistoryChecker](https://github.com/HBMY289/iotaAddressHistoryChecker)
-4. if there ever have been funds on addresses of the seed and if so, where they went to (not implemeneted yet).
-This mode would require an online connection and might not be implemented at all for security reasons
+4. check for typos in the seed (not implemented yet)

 Seeds that are too short or too long will be adadpted in the same way the Iota Light Wallet did.